Advising Roles and Responsibilities

 • Be Prepared!
 Come to your advising meetings ready to communicate your interests and goals.
 Review the requirements for graduation, including general education requirements.
 When you declare a major or minor, learn the requirements for that major or minor.
 If an upcoming meeting will include semester planning, construct a tentative course plan and bring it to the meeting.

-*Modified from the original source: www.bu.edu/history/advising
+*Modified from the source: www.bu.edu/history/advising

 Responsibilities of the Academic Advisor